 Skip to main content

-The Close the Loop page (/success/close-the-loop) — formerly /success/releases — is the account-level view of shipped features against customer requests.
-Where the Projects close-the-loop card handles one project’s requesters, this page handles every request across every account, matched against your full ship history.
+The Releases / Close the Loop page (/success/close-the-loop) is the account-level view of shipped features against customer requests.
+The in-app section label is Releases; the docs and route also describe the customer workflow as Close the Loop.
+The old /success/releases route redirects here.
+Where the Projects close-the-loop card handles one project’s requesters, this page handles requests across accounts and matches them against the shipped-feature catalog.

 The Four Tabs